MuhammadZakiAhmad/BuildingLLMArchitecturesFromGroundUp/README.md

 # AI Research & Development

-Personal and collaborative R&D repository focused on rigorous, mathematically grounded implementations of LLMs, VLMs, and World Models — bypassing high-level abstractions in favor of first-principles understanding.
+My Personal and collaborative R&D repository focused on rigorous, mathematically grounded implementations of LLMs, VLMs, and World Models -- bypassing high-level abstractions in favor of first-principles understanding along with all the research work I am currently involved in wrt personal interest or part of NEMTA LABS.

 ---